-The Lottery awarded a contract with The Hiebing Group Inc., on May 18, 2021, to provide information advertising services.
-The Lottery signed a two-year contract with The Hiebing Group Inc., starting July 1, 2021, through June 30, 2023, with an option to renew for four additional one-year periods.
-The Lottery previously contracted with Hoffman York Inc., in FY 2020-21 and FY 2019-2020.
-Payments to Hoffman York Inc., were approximately \$7.8 million during FY 2020-21 and \$8.3 million during FY 2019-20, while total spending on product information costs was approximately \$8.4 million during FY 2020-21 and \$8.4 million during FY 2019-20.
+The Lottery awarded a contract with The Hiebing Group Inc. on May 18, 2021, to provide information advertising services.
+The Lottery signed a two-year contract with The Hiebing Group Inc. starting July 1, 2021, through June 30, 2023, with an option to renew for four additional one-year periods.
+Payments to The Hiebing Group Inc. were approximately \$8.1 million in FY 2021-22, while total spending on product information costs was approximately \$8.5 million during FY 2021-22.
+The Lottery previously contracted with Hoffman York Inc. in FY 2020-21 and prior fiscal years.
+Payments to Hoffman York Inc. were approximately \$7.8 million during FY 2020-21, while total spending on product information costs was approximately \$8.4 million during FY 2020-21.